uktrade/data-hub-api/docs/BED integration guidelines.md

 # Introduction

 The Department of International Trade provides information to the Cabinet Office for capturing business intelligence around interactions using CSV file imports.
-The CSV file is then manually altered to service the requirements and formats needed by the BED system inorder to synchronise interactions in a slightly different format, needing reconciliation on a quarterly basis for generating reports needed by the Cabinet Office.
+The CSV file is then manually altered to service the requirements and formats needed by the BED system in order to synchronise interactions in a slightly different format, needing reconciliation on a quarterly basis for generating reports needed by the Cabinet Office.

-Both systems expose API’s that facilitate REST CRUD operations, therefore with the utilisation of *Celery*, this data synchronisation will occur as a short based daily operation, making sure this is always synchronised and ready anytime in an automated way.
+Both systems expose APIs that facilitate REST CRUD operations, therefore with the utilisation of *Celery*, this data synchronisation will occur as a short based daily operation, making sure this is always synchronised and ready anytime in an automated way.

 More information on this topic can be found